exom-dev/risa/README.md

 **Risa** is an embeddable and modular scripting language.

-**This implementation is extremely early, work-in-progress and, therefore, not yet ready for an alpha release.**
+**This implementation is extremely early, work-in-progress and, therefore, not yet ready for an alpha release.
+Many parts of the code are temporary, and WILL be changed.**

 # Extended BNF (EBNF) notation